 On this course, you’ll critically explore psychological and sociological perspectives on the nature of autism.
 You’ll make connections between these theories and your practice and experience.
 You’ll work with your student group to discuss approaches to diagnosis, support and intervention in educational settings and beyond.

-This course is designed for people with either a personal or a professional link to autism – you might be a teacher, social worker or a psychologist, you may be autistic yourself, or you may have an autistic family member.
+This course is designed for people with either a personal or a professional link to autism – you might be a teacher, teaching assistant or social worker, you may be autistic yourself, or you may have an autistic family member.

 Instead, you’ll build on your existing knowledge, understanding and experience of working with young people and adults with Autism Spectrum Conditions (ASC).
 You’ll explore philosophies related to education and autism, critique concepts, and discuss approaches that you can use in your career.